 Once you are approved by the rescue group and confirm your commitment to fostering for a certain duration, please keep your promise, for the pup’s sake.

-Be patient – Part of fostering is about taking a risk– an exciting one!– and you can’t always know everything about your incoming foster dog before they arrive.
-Stay patient and understanding when learning about your foster dog’s personality and behaviors– it will be a big help to the rescuers and to the dog’s future adopter!
+Part of fostering is about taking a risk– an exciting one!– and you can’t always know everything about your incoming foster dog before they arrive.
+Stay patient and understanding when learning about your foster dog’s personality and behaviors; this will be a big help to the rescuers and to the dog’s future adopter!

-Slowly and safely exposing the dog to new things – Ask the rescue if it’s ok to take your dog new places, like to work or on the subway, or to introduce the dog to kids, other dogs, and cats.
+Ask the rescue if it’s ok to take your dog new places, like to work or on the subway, or to introduce the dog to kids, other dogs, and cats.

-Help the rescue promoting the dog – The best way to get exposure for your foster dog is by having the dog wear brightly colored “Adopt Me” paraphernalia whenever you leave the house.
-The rescue might be able to provide you with a leash sleeve, vest, or bandana for your dog to wear, and download foster business cards to hand out to interested adopters you may meet.
+The best way to get exposure for your foster dog is by having the dog wear brightly colored “Adopt Me” paraphernalia whenever you leave the house.
+The rescue might be able to provide you with a leash sleeve, vest, or bandana for your dog to wear, and download foster business cards on our resources page to hand out to interested adopters you may meet.

-Using social media to promote your dog – Sharing pictures and short descriptions of your foster dog on your social media profiles (e.g., Facebook, Instagram) can get your extended networks interested in possibly adopting your foster dog.
+Sharing pictures and short descriptions of your foster dog on your social media profiles (e.g., Facebook, Instagram) can get your extended networks interested in possibly adopting your foster dog.
 Some dogs might be adopted quickly from the rescue or shelter, but some might require a little more work and promotion.
 Keep your messaging positive!
-Tag #FosterDogsNYC on Instagram if you want us to promote your foster pup.

-Share what you’ve learned with the new adopter – After spending days, weeks, months with your foster dog, you’ve gained knowledge about this dog’s temperament and interests.
+After spending days, weeks, months with your foster dog, you’ve gained knowledge about this dog’s temperament and interests.
 Be sure to share anything you think might be helpful for the new adopters to know about your foster dog with them or with the rescue!